-SP502A, B, C (SP108) • Spiritual and Personal Formation: Foundations and Traditions A,

-B, and C. This is a first-year course in St. Paul.
+SP502A, B, C (SP108) • Spiritual and Personal Formation: Foundations and Traditions A, B, and C. This is a first-year course in St. Paul.
 Each participant will be able to explore their experiences of and relationship with God by asking theologically reflective questions such as, "Who is God to me at this time in my life?" and "Who am I in relationship to God?"
 The primary task will be to help students learn to watch and listen for how and when the answers to these questions intersect.
 Students will be encouraged to integrate what they are learning and experiencing at Bethel with who they are as children and ministering servants of God.
 Psychological assessment instruments are utilized.
 St. Paul M.A.M.F.T. students only.
 One credit.

-SP504 (SP104) • Disciplines of Spiritual and Personal Formation.
+sp504 (SP104) • Disciplines of Spiritual and Personal Formation.
 This is a first-year course in San Diego for M.A.C.E. and M.A.(T.S.) students.
 Participants will be able to explore their experiences of and relationship with God by asking theologically reflective questions such as "Who is God to me at this time in my life?" and "Who am I in relationship to God?"
 The primary task will be to help students learn to watch and listen for how and when the answers to these questions intersect.
 Students will be encouraged to integrate what they are learning and experiencing at Bethel with who they are as children and ministering servants of God.
 Psychological assessment instruments are utilized.
 San Diego only.
 Two hours.

-SP511A, B, C (SP101SOE) • Spiritual Formation I: Introduction to Spiritual Formation A, B, and C. This year-long track introduces students to the process of spiritual formation through a survey of the broad variety of forms of Christian spirituality found within the church, both historically and in our own day.
+SP511 (SP101SOE) • Spiritual Formation I: Introduction to Spiritual Formation.

+This course introduces students to the process of spiritual formation through a survey of the broad variety of forms of Christian spirituality found within the church, both historically and in our own day.
 Students are challenged to examine their own spiritual journeys and to assess areas of need for further growth.
 Students will participate in a weekly discipleship group for the purpose of prayer, theological reflection, mutual accountability, and encouragement with a community of learners facilitated by a faculty member.
 Students are expected to meet with their mentors on a regular basis.
 Bethel Seminary of the East only.
 Four hours.

-SP551A, B, C (SP102SOE) • Spiritual Formation II: Spiritual Disciplines A, B, and C. This year-long track exposes students to the spiritual disciplines that have traditionally been used in pursuing a closer walk with God.
+SP551 (SP102SOE) • Spiritual Formation II: Spiritual Disciplines.
+This course exposes students to the spiritual disciplines that have traditionally been used in pursuing a closer walk with God.
 Students are challenged to use some of these spiritual disciplines in their own spiritual formation.
 Students will continue to participate in a weekly discipleship group for the purpose of prayer, theological reflection, mutual accountability, and encouragement with a community of learners facilitated by a faculty member.
 Students are also expected to meet with their mentors on a regular basis.
-Prerequisite: SP511A, B, and C. Bethel Seminary of the East only.
+Prerequisite: SP511.
+Bethel Seminary of the East only.
 Four hours.